This Producer's Comments About Kate (Winslet & Beckinsale) Are The Worst

 "When we were promoting the film, Michael was asked why he had chosen Ben and Josh, and he said, 'I have worked with Ben before and I love him, and Josh is so manly and a wonderful actor,'" Beckinsale told Norton.
 "Then, when he was asked about me, he'd say, 'Kate wasn't so attractive that she would alienate the female audience.'
 He kept saying it everywhere we went, and we went to a lot of places."

-Lest you think Beckinsale is exaggerating, a quick fact-check courtesy of Vanity Fair proves her recollections to be pretty accurate.
+Lest you think Beckinsale is exaggerating, a quick fact-check courtesy of Vanity Fair proves her to be quite truthful in her retelling.
 Promoting Pearl Harbor on Movieline back in 2001, Bay proudly praised the film's two male stars, calling Hartnett "rugged" and a "guy's guy" while describing Affleck as having "what some of the fighter pilots I'd met had.
 They were a whole different breed, these guys.
 They were so determined to do their jobs."

 "I didn't want someone who was too beautiful.
 Women feel disturbed when they see someone's too pretty," Bay postured.
 "I'm not saying Kate's not pretty.
 When you look at Titanic, Kate Winslet is pretty, but not overwhelmingly beautiful.
 That makes it work better for women.
 Our Kate is very funny, could hang with the guys.
 She's not so neurotic about everything, like some actresses.
 She was solid and I think the three of them had some really nice chemistry."